Birding Blue Point Spring

 Fees

-The actual Blue Point Spring is near the base of the hill (view west).
+The actual spring is up near the hills (view W)

 Specialties

-This is a good place to check the trees and shrubs for desert residents (e.g., Verdin, Black-throated Sparrow, House Finch, and Gambel's Quail) and to look for migrants (e.g., warblers, Green-tailed Towhee, and Lincoln and White-crowned Sparrows) during spring and fall.
+This is a good place to check the palm trees and shrubs for desert residents (e.g., Verdin, Black-throated Sparrow, House Finch, and Gambel's Quail) and to look for migrants (e.g., Orange-crowned Warblers, Green-tailed Towhee, and Lincoln Sparrow, and White-crowned Sparrow) during spring and fall.
+Keep an eye out for dragonflies too.

 Site # Location Latitude (°N) Longitude (°W) UTM Easting UTM Northing Elevation (feet) Verified